lady-h-world/My_Garden/reading_pages/param_tuning_2.md

 Table 1.2 has compared and summarized the design of FLAML and Optuna:

 While sharing several common strengths, FLAML is designed to be more automated in optimization.
-The main difference in their core algorithms is FLAML makes decisions based on the estimated evaluation while Optuna is based on historical evaluation.
+The main difference in their core algorithms is FLAML makes decisions based on the estimated evaluation while Optuna is based on the historical evaluation.

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/design_diff_flaml_vs_optuna.png" width="904" height="651" />